guenp/PyQDInstrument/readme.md

 Send string commands to the socket in the form ```"temperature"``` or ```"temperature = 200"```.

 Pull requests are welcome.

-Please cite this repo if used in academia.

 Have fun!